Crime data is explorable by state on the FBI's new portal

 Colin Wood is the managing editor of StateScoop.
 Before that, he was a staff writer for Government Technology magazine.
 Before that, he taught Engl...

 In what would be the fourth incarnation of the state's technology office in 12 years, the state House of Representatives pushed a new bill out of committee Tuesday that would decimate the Agency for State Technology, a body only formed in 2014.

 The legislation, which follows the departure of state chief information officer Jason Allison in February, would introduce sweeping reforms to the state's IT structure, governance and staffing.
 Among the changes proposed are an elimination of more than 40 roles within AST and removal of any purchasing or policymaking power over the enterprise.
 The agency would be moved inside the Department of Management Services, which would assume control over the state's data center.
 The legislation, which contains many other changes to the state's approach to technology, would dissolve AST and create a new office called the Office of Technology and Data Solutions.

-"It turns us into a symbolic office with seven people that are chartered with way more than they could possibly accomplish," Interim state CIO Eric Larson said.
+"It turns us into a symbolic office with seven people that are chartered with way more than they could possibly accomplish," interim state Chief Information Officer Eric Larson said.

 Though similar power struggles can be found in state legislatures across the country, no state but Florida has experienced so much fluctuation in its management of state IT.

 In what Larson characterized as "disturbing" and a "significant setback" for Florida IT, the new legislation — headed by state Republican chairman Rep. Blaise Ingoglia — would reduce a project management team that was once comprised of seven staff members to one.

 "We [would] still provide project oversight, but there's no staff," Larson said.
 "It's just one lead project manager that's in charge of oversight of all the technology projects."